 CaringBridge Needs Your Help

-Honor Corinne with a Tribute donation to CaringBridge and you'll help even more people surround each other with love and support when it's needed most.
+Make a gift to CaringBridge in honor of Corinne and you’ll help even more people surround each other with love and support this holiday season.
+Donate Now

 There are so many things that I want to say, but it's late so I'll just have to give the highlights tonight.
 First, we have been so blessed by a short video that was made for us (by Hannah Norris) about Victor's life and passion for the Lord.
 This video played before and after his funeral and is now posted on youtube: